3 Phases For Retraining Overhead Movement

 I choose exercises to target maintaining stability at various degrees of flexion.
 One example is the wall walk-out, which can later be performed in the push-up position as a progression.

 In the acquisition phase, I start to progress the individual back towards full overhead pressing.
 There’s a lot of flexibility here and the exercises you choose will depend largely on the client.
 Essentially, you need to get them into positions where they can’t cheat.

-Phases 1 and 2 typically last anywhere from 2 to 4 weeks depending on the individual, the key being frequency of practice.
-Because these are low intensity re-patterning and re-programming exercises, they need to be done aton.
+Phases 1 and 2 typically last anywhere from 2 to 4 weeks depending on the individual, the key being the frequency of practice.
+Because these are low-intensity re-patterning and re-programming exercises, they need to be done aton.
 For sure, you cannot expect to go for only 2 weeks if they are not performing the exercises every single day.

 If you’re in any way doubtful that they will be diligent enough, definitely go for 4 weeks.
 I have only seen good progress after 2 weeks in clients who were assiduous and performed their exercises once or twice a day.